By: Michelle King Joyner, DNP, MSN, RN, CPNP-AC/PC

 Congratulations!
 You’ve just had twins!
 Having twin newborns this wintery time of year means double the matching holiday cuteness and double the attention.
 It can mean double the sniffles and sneezes, too, if you’re not careful.

 The celebration of your twins’ recent births is in full swing and all of your family is in town for the holidays.
 While it’s an exciting time, your home also becomes a revolving door of visitors, loved ones, and not-so-loved ones (i.e. germs).
+You may also want to bring to life some newborn photo ideas but you’d better scan the tips listed below before doing so.
 Given most twins are born a little early, their young immune systems and lungs heavily rely on illness prevention.
 To safeguard your new bundles of joy from getting those dangerous bugs when having people over this holiday season, here are 7 tips to follow:

 Wash your hands!
 Wash your hands!
 Wash your hands!